philmph/philmph.github.io/content/posts/4/index.md

 ## 🧭 Before we begin

-This is going to be a short one.
-We'll be exploring the argument `nullable` in `variable` definitions.
+In this one, we'll be exploring the argument `nullable` in `variable` blocks.

-My take is that `nullable` is often overlooked or even actively disregarded which can lead to unexpected results.
+My learning is that `nullable` is often overlooked or even actively disregarded.
+I have seen this lead to unexpected results often times while handling `nullable` is easy and takes little zero effort.

 ### 📋 Prerequisites